sagemath/sagewiki_to_gh-2022-10-10/days48.md

  * Campus location: TBA
  * Seattle, Washington (on the west coast of the USA; *not* in Washington, D.C.), on the [[http://www.washington.edu/|University of Washington]] campus.

+== Mailing List ==

+Mailing list for the workshop is [[https://groups.google.com/forum/#!forum/sagedays48|Sage Days 48]].
+Please add yourself to this list when available.
+This will be the primary vehicle for preliminary announcements, and last-minute changes during the week.

 == Participants ==

 To register, please add yourself alphabetically by last name.
 You need to request a Trac account to be able to login to the wiki - you can do that by following the instructions at the top of the page located [[http://trac.sagemath.org/sage_trac|here]].
 As a last resort, email an organizer to add your name (please include a relevant web link, if available).